Bryna Productions: Lawsuits and mergers (1985–1989)

 In late August 1987, The Bryna Company filled a $17,800,000 breach of contract lawsuit against the Unisys Corporation and the Sperry Corporation, which had employed Kirk Douglas' services as corporate spokesman two years prior.
 The Sperry Corporation had secured the services of Kirk Douglas, through The Bryna Company, for a two-year exclusive contract, beginning on October 14, 1985; the contract had a renewable three-year extension option.
 The contract also stipulated that Kirk Douglas could only be let go of his position in the event of a merger in which the Sperry line of products would be discontinued.
 In promotion of the company, Kirk Douglas appeared in television commercials, researched the company's history, studied biographies of executives for personal appearances, attended executive meetings and employee conventions, and visited public exhibits such as Walt Disney World (to film commercials).
 He also produced and appeared in the short film Sperry Goes Hollywood, filmed during the making of Tough Guys and co-produced by The Bryna Company.
 The short film included behind the scenes footage of Tough Guys as well as film footage of Romancing the Stone, during which Douglas hinted that he and his son would appear in a biopic about Elmer Ambrose Sperry and his son Lawrence Sperry.
 On September 16, 1986, Burroughs Corporation acquired the Sperry Corporation and renamed the new entity the Unisys Corporation, but failed to discontinue the Sperry line of computer products.
 Nevertheless, The Bryna Company was informed via letter on October 23, 1986, that Kirk Douglas' services were terminated.
 The Bryna Company sought $5,900,000 for breach of contract, $5,900,000 for breach of an implied obligation of good faith, and $6,000,000 for lost profits.

+In January 1988, Douglas announced that he was in the early stage of preparing a new boxing picture for he and Tony Danza to co-star.
+The premise would have Douglas in a similar role to his 1949 film Champion, but in an older character who finds Danza as a new contender.
+The picture was to be co-produced through The Bryna Company and Weintraub Entertainment Group, with Jerry Weintraub producing and directed by Jeff Kanew.
+Plans called for the shooting to take place in Atlantic City.